As an applicant, you can fill in the required information for training directly into our online system.

 Record where you have earned, or will earn, your medical degree.

-Identify any electives that you have, or will have, completed during your undergraduate medical education.
+Identify any electives that you have, or will have, completed during your undergraduate medical education that were approved by your Undergraduate Medical Education office (UGME).
 An elective is defined as any rotation you have done during your medical education training that was not mandatory.
 This does not include your core rotations.

 Postgraduate training / Internships